elegantchaos/Novy/README.md

 As such, it's not full-featured, and there may well be mature things out there that do a better job.
 I'm frankly not that bothered.
 I will probably continue to develop Новый for my own use, just because.

 That said, I'm interested to hear about other things that are out there.
 I'd also be delighted to discover that other people want to use Новый.
 Please submit requests, bug reports, or even pull requests.
 Or not...

+---

+[1]: I spend a couple of years studying it at school, mostly because it was an extra option that got me out of sport and religious education :).
+I really liked the language, but didn't apply myself properly and anyway was far too much of an introvert to speak it properly.
+I would love to learn it properly one day, but that is true of a whole ton of other things (including learning Scottish Gaelic, which is spoken where I live).